+Note that this downsampling assumes the “type 0” phase relationship for the positions of the chroma samples relative to the positions of the luma samples – i.e., collocated sampling horizontally and interstitial sampling vertically.

-The above 6-tap downsampling filter is used as default filter for both single model CCLM mode and multile model CCLM mode.
-To bettter utilize the correlation of luma and chroma samples, four additional luma downsampling filters are introduced in the JEM.
-The additional downsampling filters can be used as optional filter in multiple model CCLM mode.
-When MMLM is used by a CU, a filter index is further signalled to indicate which downsampling filter is applied to luma samples.
-The four options for luma downsampling filters are as follows:
+The above 6-tap downsampling filter is used as the default filter for both the single model CCLM mode and the multiple model CCLM mode.

+For the MMLM mode, the encoder can alternatively select one of four additional luma downsampling filters to be applied for prediction in a CU, and send a filter index to indicate which of these is used.
+The four selectable luma downsampling filters for the MMLM mode are as follows: